 - eyesight.
 Researchers found that lycopene can protect your eyesight.
 Lycopene helped in therapy against cataracts.

 - bones.
-Lycopene is good for bone health and it can even restore bone strength.
+Lycopene is good for bone health.
+It can even restore bone strength.

 - Alzheimer’s disease.
 Lycopene may delay the development of Alzheimer’s disease.

-How much lycopene do we need per day?
+How much lycopene do we need a day?